Free Trial

 The goals of patient education:

-Clearly explain that glaucoma progresses silently but can lead to irreversible blindness if left untreated.
+• Explain that glaucoma progresses silently but can lead to irreversible blindness if untreated.

-Educate patients to recognise warning signs or complications (e.g., changes in vision, eye pain).
+• Teach patients to recognise warning signs (vision changes, eye pain).

-Visualise disease progression with AI tools that display RNFL loss and predict future risk.
+• Visualise disease progression with AI tools showing RNFL loss and future risk.

 Educational resources may include:

-Telemedicine platforms offering personalised reminders and follow-up prompts
+• Telemedicine platforms with reminders and follow-up prompts

-According to the AAO, patients with a basic understanding of glaucoma are 2.5 times more likely to adhere to treatment and attend routine check-ups.
+📌 According to the AAO, patients who understand glaucoma are 2.5 times more likely to adhere to treatment and attend check-ups.

-OCT now plays a central role in both diagnosing and monitoring glaucoma.
-Its ability to detect subtle structural changes—before measurable functional loss—makes early intervention possible and increases the likelihood of preserving vision.
+Glaucoma OCT now plays a central role in both diagnosis and monitoring.
+Its ability to detect subtle structural changes before measurable functional loss makes early intervention possible and increases the chances of preserving vision.

-However, technology alone is not enough.
-Accurate interpretation—and strong patient understanding—are equally essential.
-When patients fully grasp the nature of the disease and the role of OCT in managing it, adherence improves and outcomes are better.
+But technology alone is not enough.
+Accurate interpretation, combined with strong patient education, is essential.
+When patients understand their disease and the role of glaucoma OCT in treatment, adherence improves and outcomes are better.

-OCT is not just a diagnostic tool; it is the foundation of an integrated, evidence-based strategy for glaucoma management, from initial screening through to long-term monitoring and treatment optimisation.
+OCT is not just a diagnostic device; it is the cornerstone of an integrated glaucoma management strategy, from initial screening to long-term monitoring and treatment optimisation.